Payroll at Risk: Detecting Fraud in a Hybrid and AI-Driven World - Recorded Webinar

 - Prioritize best practices for implementing effective fraud prevention and detection measures within payroll systems.

-After registering online for this event, you will receive an email confirmation approximately 2 business days after the registration has been processed.
+After registering for a recorded webinar, a confirmation containing login information is sent approximately 2 business days after the registration has been processed.